Longcloth

 The name was applied particularly to cloth made in India.
 The long cloth made at Coromandel Coast was of the length of 37 yards.
 Longcloth, which is now commonly bleached, includes several various qualities.
 It is heavier than cambric, and finer than medium or Mexican.
 In the early 1900s, as it was used principally for underclothing and shirts, most of the longcloth sold in Great Britain passed through the shirt and underclothing manufacturers' hands who sold it to the shopkeepers.
 However, there was still considerable if decreasing retail trade-in piece-goods.
 In the UK in the early 20th century, the lower kinds of longcloth, which were made from American cotton, corresponded in quality to the better kinds of shirting made for the East, but the best longcloths were made from Egyptian cotton and were fine and fairly costly goods.

-Nowadays, longcloth designates a cotton fabric which is of high quality, very soft, coarsely woven, and very often used to make underwear and infants' clothing.
+Nowadays, longcloth designates a cotton fabric which is of high quality, very soft, coarsely woven, and very often used to make underwear, loincloths and infants' clothing.